 Treatment takes an average of 4 to 12 day long visits to complete, with periodic follow up visits as needed during the first six months.
 Patients that live nearby a PROSE provider may space out their visits during the treatment process.

-PROSE doctors design and fit multiple trial devices.
+PROSE doctors customize multiple trial devices.
 Devices are fabricated at the BFS PROSE Manufacturing Lab using high-tech computerized lathes.
-Each step is followed by a trial wearing session to make sure each patient achieves the best fit possible.
+Each step is followed by a trial wearing session to make sure each patient achieves the best customization possible.
 The final device or devices is unique to each patient’s eye, condition and specific treatment goals.